gregstont/MeshVote/README.md

 ### quiz mode
   - each question has a "correct" answer
   - results will show overall grade of each peer, along with overall statistics
-  - results also show percentage of peers which ansered correctly per question, aloowing the host to see which questions were the toughest
+  - results also show percentage of peers which ansered correctly per question, allowing the host to see which questions were the toughest

 ## How to Use